eosnetworkfoundation/bootstrap-private-network/README.md

 ## Frequently Asked Questions
 Q: Why is nodeos version `5.1.0-dev`?
 A: The current Savanna is in development as a branch of the `5.0` release.
 Proper release versions will be set as we get closer to releasing the software.

+Q: How do I free up more disk space?
+A: Docker can chew up a lot of space try the following commands
+- `docker volume prune -f`
+- `docker system prune -a -f`

+Q: How do I remove the old docker image
+A: Look for the docker image id and remove it.
+- `docker image ls | grep savanna-antelope`
+- `docker image rm a1a1aa111a11`

+Q: How do I stop and remove the old docker container.
+A: The following commands should do it
+- `docker container stop savanna-private-net`
+- `docker container rm savanna-private-net`